 - Turn in a signed departure letter.
-At the start of your meeting, allow time for your manager to read and absorb its contents.
-Offer to talk through the three reasons why you are quitting and explain what you have already done to mentally and physically check-out.
+At the start of your meeting, allow time for your manager to read and absorb the contents of your letter.
+Offer to talk through the three reasons why you have decided to quit and explain what you have already done to mentally and physically check-out.
 When s/he attacks your reasons for leaving it is important to say exactly this: “I appreciate you helping me to rethink my decision but it is my decision to leave”.

-- What will follow is a gradual progression through a series of predictable stages of acceptance: shock, denial, pain, anger, bargaining, depression, and finally acceptance.
+- Navigate to acceptance.
+What will follow is a gradual progression through a series of predictable stages: shock, denial, pain, anger, bargaining, depression, and finally acceptance.
 Stay calm and help orchestrate the progression through the stages until acceptance is reached.